zcash/zcash/doc/zcash/calgary.md

 ### CBlock

 In the previous design, blocks stored the root of the commitment merkle tree.
-This isn't really necessary as the commitment tree, like the UTXO, is derived from the transactions in the block.
+This isn't strictly necessary for consensus as the commitment tree, like the UTXO set, is derived from the transactions in the block.
 It will likely be necessary to retain a mapping between merkle roots and block hashes.

+We will revisit this aspect of the design later when we incorporate improvements for light clients, "light full nodes", and some other potential use cases.

 ## Implementation strategy